-AN ANNEX TO THE PARISH PLAN (2005)
+AN ANNEX TO THE PARISH PLAN (2010)

-This document has been produced by Audlem Planning Group (APG) for submission to Crewe and Nantwich Borough Council - Development Control Committee (DCC), following the completion of consultations with Audlem Parish residents.
-The community seeks the approval of the DCC that this document should be "a material consideration" in relation to planning applications affecting the parish.
+This document has been produced by Audlem Planning Group (APG) and Audlem Parish Council for submission to Cheshire East Council (CEC).
+The original version was adopted by CEC (Strategic Planning Board) on 29th July 2009 as "a material consideration" in relation to planning applications affecting the parish.